Empire of Japan: World War I

-Japan entered World War I on the side of the Allies in 1914, seizing the opportunity of Germany's distraction with the European War to expand its sphere of influence in China and the Pacific.
+Japan entered World War I on the side of the Allies in 1914, capitalizing on the opportunity of Germany's distraction with the European War to expand its sphere of influence in China and the Pacific.
 Japan declared war on Germany on August 23, 1914.
 Japanese and allied British Empire forces soon moved to occupy Tsingtao fortress, the German East Asia Squadron base, German-leased territories in China's Shandong Province as well as the Marianas, Caroline, and Marshall Islands in the Pacific, which were part of German New Guinea.
 The swift invasion in the German territory of the Kiautschou Bay concession and the Siege of Tsingtao proved successful.
 The German colonial troops surrendered on November 7, 1914, and Japan gained the German holdings.
 In 1920, the League of Nations established the South Seas Mandate under Japanese administration to replace German New Guinea.

+Capitalizing on its military successes, Japan presented Chinese President Yuan Shikai with a series of requests that would have turned China into a de facto Japanese protectorate.
+Known as the Twenty-One Demands, the Japanese requests included five groups of secret demands, including recognizing Japan's dominant position in Shandong, southern Manchuria and eastern Inner Mongolia, building an industrial complex in central China, forbidding China from giving any coastal or island concessions to foreign powers except Japan and the most outrageous of all, requiring China to install Japanese advisors who could take effective control of Chinese government, economy and military, an act that was seen as de facto annexation of China.
+The last demand was later dropped following the opposition of elder Japanese statesmen such as Matsukata Masayoshi.
+Yuan, who had no intention of risking war with Japan, ultimately accepted the ultimatum on 9 May 1915.
+Yuan's credibility and popularity as a leader weakened as a result of his appeasement policy, with the Chinese public and intellectuals denouncing the treaty as a "terrible shame" and made May 9 a day of national humiliation for China.
+The Twenty-One Demands nurtured a considerable amount of Chinese ill-will towards Japan, and the upsurge in Chinese nationalism eventually culminated in the May Fourth Movement in 1919 which still resonated to the present day.